- NO SITTING on Memorial Day, 5/31/2021.

-- Our first Zoom Sittings 2021 will be tonight, January 4th at 7pm.
-Virtual doors open each week at 6:45p PST.
+- Virtual doors to our Zoom Sittings open each week at 6:45p PST.
 We will follow our usual format – Michael will give a brief intro talk, then a 30 minute sitting, followed by a Dharma talk and Q & A. This has worked out well for us in weeks past.
 Let’s keep leaning in.

-- To this end, make sure you are on our mailing list (subscribe below… and Stay Connected) as this form of communication will be the path forward as we look to make our events more secure.
+- Make sure you are on our mailing list (subscribe below… and Stay Connected) as this form of communication will be the path forward as we look to make our events more secure.

-Here are the NEW(est) details of how to connect: There are two ways to join the meeting:
+Here are the details on how to connect: There are two ways to join the meeting:

 #1: via your computer (you must download the newest version of the app first).